As a kid, my favourite Disney movie by a long-shot was Aladdin. It was perhaps my favourite movie as a kid hands-down.

 There are simple questions such as:

-What about more complex and interesting questions such as:
+And more complex and interesting questions like:

-Metorik’s segmenting system is built on a simple principle; allow WooCommerce store owners, no matter what their level of coding knowledge is, to ask any question about their store’s data.
+Metorik’s segmenting system is built on a simple principle; allow store owners, no matter what their level of coding knowledge is, to ask any question about their store’s data.

 By stacking multiple filters together, you are able to ask any question about any resource.